YukiGasai/obsidian-google-calendar/README.md

 Other Options are @tomorrow, @yesterday, @+1 @-1

 ### CodeBlock
-This plugin adds a cutom codeBlock gEvent to insert the Web, Month and day view inside file
+This plugin adds a cutom codeBlock gEvent to insert the Web, Month and day and schedule view inside file.
+To options are parsed with yaml.

 #### Parameters
 ```